 Finally, given the current library operations' scenario, respondents elt that the systematc tracking and sharing of in-library student activity can at this point only go through aggregated or voluntary anonymized pipelines without however expressing any further concerns with regard to the ethical and privacy LLA implications.
-This can be potentially attributed to the fact that students The intelligent campus scenario has inspired the development of tech-driven solutions to distill actionable intelligence from library use data beyond traditional evaluation metrics become increasingly accustomed to the personalized and data-driven experiences of both digital and physical environments.
+This can be potentially attributed to the fact that students become increasingly accustomed to the personalized and data-driven experiences of both digital and physical environments.
 It could also be stemming from the conviction that the newly introduced changes by academic libraries pursuant to the new EU Regulation 2016/679 of the European Parliament on the protection of natural persons with regard to the collection and processing of personal data (GDPR) will help safeguard the interests of all parties involved in LLA projects, as libraries gradually transform to academic commons (Holmgren; Spencer, 2014) and higher education progresses closer to the intelligent campus scenario (Van-Trigt, 2016).